embeddedinn/embeddedinn.github.io/_posts/2017-06-07-letsencrypt+namecheap+Apache_in_DigitalOcean.md

 - Add the repo with `sudo add-apt-repository ppa:certbot/certbot`
 - Update with `sudo apt-get update`
-- Install certboot with `sudo apt-get install certbot`
+- Install certboot with `sudo apt-get install python-certbot-apache`

 Run the following command to fetch a certificate for the domain we setup with `sudo certbot --apache -d example.com -d www.example.com`